aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 3.5.1.
 Declaring a Forfeit

 A. The head referee must declare a game forfeit if:

 i.
 The speaking captain of a team officially requests a forfeit.

 ii.
-A team refuses to resume a suspended game without the agreement of their opponent and the tournament director. iii.
+A team refuses to resume a suspended game without the agreement of their opponent and the tournament director.

+iii.
 A forfeit penalty is administered.

 B. A game may be declared forfeit due to violations of league or tournament policy.

 C. In the event of a forfeit:

 i.
-The game is over immediately and the forfeiting team is declared the losing team. ii.
+The game is over immediately and the forfeiting team is declared the losing team.

+ii.
 All players should clear the pitch.

 ## 3.6.
 SUSPENDED GAMES

 ### 3.6.1.
 Declaring a Suspended Game

-A. The head referee or tournament director may declare a game suspended due to weather, safety concerns, extreme or inappropriate unsporting behavior (see: *6.6.
-Unsporting Behavior*), danger from spectators, or external interference.
+A. The head referee or tournament director may declare a game suspended due to weather, safety concerns, extreme or inappropriate unsporting behavior (see: *[6.6.
+Unsporting Behavior](#66-unsporting-behavior)*), danger from spectators, or external interference.

 B. Suspended games must be recorded with the current game time, score, players in play, and possession of all game balls.

 C. Suspended games should be resumed as soon as it has become safe to do so.

 ### 3.6.2.
 Resuming a Suspended Game

-A. If any of the game’s original officials are unavailable, the tournament director or head referee shall ensure they are replaced.
+A. If any of the game's original officials are unavailable, the tournament director or head referee shall ensure they are replaced.

 B. All players in play at the suspension must line up behind their respective keeper zone lines.

 i.
 If, while play was suspended, a player who was in play became unavailable to play for any reason, another player on the roster may replace them.

 C. Game balls must be given to the appropriate players based on the possession information recorded at the time the game was suspended.

 i.
 Any balls which were not possessed when play was stopped shall be placed at one of the four ball positions, filling the inner positions first, followed by the outer positions.

 a.
 If the Quadball was unpossessed, it must go on an inner position.

 D. If the suspension occurred after the seekers were released, the flag runner should enter the player area before the game resumes and the seekers must line up behind their keeper zone lines.

-E. The head referee begins play by following the brooms up procedure with the exception of ball possession (s*ee: 3.2.1.
-Brooms Up Procedure*).
+E. The head referee begins play by following the brooms up procedure with the exception of ball possession (see: *[3.2.1.
+Brooms Up Procedure](#321-brooms-up-procedure)*).

 ### 3.6.3.
 Abandoned Games

 A. If a suspended game cannot be resumed during the event at which it is being held, the tournament director must declare the game abandoned.

 B. If both teams and the tournament director mutually decide to not restart a suspended game, then the tournament director may declare the game abandoned.

 i.
 If one or both teams refuses to resume play without the agreement of the opposing team and the tournament director, the team(s) refusing to play shall be declared to have forfeited the game.

 # 4\.
 Scoring